jcowhigjr/yelp_search_demo/DevNotes.md

  `be guard`  # run tests and linting, asset processing/live reload connection to browser while developing in the background `bin/dev`   # run dev server and css processor

+ cleaning up before a commit
+   #stage what you want to commit
+     `git add related files`
+   #note tests passing in `be guard`
+   #stash unrelated files and confirm tests still passing
+     `git stash push --keep-index`

  commit
+   git commit
   see lefthook.yml

  open a PR
  `gh pr create`